Connect to SSAS multidimensional models in Power BI Desktop

 Tabular metadata of multidimensional models

 The following table shows the correspondence between multidimensional objects and the tabular metadata that's returned to Power BI Desktop.
-Power BI queries the model for tabular metadata, and based on the returned metadata, runs appropriate DAX queries against Analysis Services when you create a visualization such as a table, matrix, chart, or slicer.
+Power BI queries the model for tabular metadata.
+Based on the returned metadata, Power BI Desktop runs appropriate DAX queries against SSAS when you create a visualization (such as a table, matrix, chart, or slicer).

 |BISM-Multidimentional object||Tabular Metadata|